Chapter 36. Adjusting ID ranges manually

-An IdM master generates unique user ID (UID) and group ID (GID) numbers.
+An IdM server generates unique user ID (UID) and group ID (GID) numbers.
 By creating and assigning different ID ranges to replicas, it also ensures that they never generate the same ID numbers.
 By default, this process is automatic.
-However, you can manually adjust the IdM ID range during the IdM master installation, or manually define a replica’s DNA ID range.
+However, you can manually adjust the IdM ID range during the IdM server installation, or manually define a replica’s DNA ID range.

 ID numbers are divided into ID ranges.
 Keeping separate numeric ranges for individual servers and replicas eliminates the chance that an ID number issued for an entry is already used by another entry on another server or replica.